On Spherically Symmetric Motions of the Atmosphere Surrounding a Planet Governed by the Compressible Euler Equations: Tame estimate of solutions of linear wave equations

 which implies inductively that

 provided that $\|g\|_1^T\leq M$ and $|\vec{b}|_2^T\leq M$.

 This completes the proof of Lemma 4.\\

-{\bf Acknowledgment} The author would like to express his sincere thanks to the referee for his/her careful reading of the preceding version of the manuscript and giving of many kind suggestions to rewrite it.
+{\bf Acknowledgment} The author would like to express his sincere thanks to the referee for his/her careful reading of the original manuscript and giving of many kind suggestions to rewrite it.
 If this revised manuscript has turned out to be readable, it is due to his/her advices.\\

 {\bf Appendix }

 {\bf A. The Sobolev imbedding theorem}

 For the sake of self-containedness, we prove the Sobolev imbedding theorem for our framework.
 (The statement is well-known if $N$ is an integer.)
 Let $y \in C^{\infty}[0,1]$ and $m \in \mathbb{N}$, we denote